btboudreaux/Chameleon/README.md

 Instructions

 1) In emailer.py, put in your own credentials.
 It uses gmail by default.
-2) In player_data.csv, put in Names/Email addresses as needed
+2) In player_data.csv, put in Names/Email addresses as needed.
+DO NOT edit the first line that says "Name,Email".
 3) run main.py
 4) Sometimes the game may cause an error b/c there are empty lines in the .csv file.
 Make sure no empty lines are in the csv file after editing.